raul23/search-ebooks/README.rst

 `:information_source:`

-  * By default, the ``search-ebooks`` script considers the search queries as non-regex, i.e. it checks if the text contains the given query.
+  * By default, the ``search-ebooks`` script considers the search queries as non-regex, i.e. it checks if the text contains the given query, no matter where.
   * If you want to perform a regex-based search of ebook **metadata** such as filenames then use the ``--metadata-regex`` flag, e.g.
     ``--filename "Aristotle|Plato" --metadata-regex`` will return all filenames